ig3/srf/README.md

 soon.
 The card is scheduled to be reviewed in 10% of the time since it was last reviewed, with a minimum of 20 seconds.

+For example, if you last reviewed a card 1 hour ago but couldn't remember it, it will be scheduled for review in 6 minutes.
+If you can't remember it again after 6 minutes then it will be scheduled for review in 20 seconds: the minimum interval.
+On the other hand, if you last reviewed a card 2 months ago, it will be scheduled for review in about 1 week.
+If you then remember it OK and answer Good, it's interval will return to 2 months after just a few Good reviews at shorter intervals.

 ### Hard

 This is for cards that you could remember but they were too hard: it was too long since the last review and you want to see the card again sooner.
 The card is scheduled to be reviewed in 50% of the time since it was last reviewed, with a minimum of 30 seconds.

+For example, if you last reviewed a card 10 days ago but found it hard, then it will be scheduled for review in 5 days.

 ### Good